 However, the ultimate goal of brainstorming is to achieve a standpoint.
 Putting forward many ideas and accumulating various possibilities is only half of the picture.
 One needs to find a way-out or a prototype of implementation.
 Therefore, brainstorming needs a set of ground rules and techniques to function semantically.
-This article explores diverse brainstorming objectives, methods, and tools that help you achieve fruitful outcomes, every time and features various brainstorming examples to inspire you.
+This article explores diverse objectives, methods, and tools that help achieve fruitful outcomes, every time and features various brainstorming examples to inspire you.

 How Can Mind Maps Help Students?

 A mind map is an image that contains any sort of graphical element to express an idea.
 It may include to-do lists, thought clouds, doodles, notes, blueprints, key points, information, and anything else that helps bring clarity to an objective.
-The primitive technique to create mind maps is to take a piece of paper, some markers, and jot down the idea.
+The primitive technique to create mind maps is to take a piece of paper, and some markers, and jot down the idea.
 Use one-worded labels first to write down the Main Topic and then work your way into labeling the relative layers of challenges, resources, considerations, etc. as subtopics.
 Take a cue from this Mind Map created by a student to streamline the project.